August von Mackensen: Early life and career

 Mackensen was born in Haus Leipnitz, near the village of Dahlenberg (today part of Trossin) in the Prussian Province of Saxony, to Ludwig and Marie Louise Mackensen.
-His father, an administrator of agricultural enterprises, sent him to a Realgymnasium in Halle in 1865, seemingly in the hope that his eldest son would follow him in his profession.
+His father, a farm secretary, sent him to a Realgymnasium in Halle in 1865, seemingly in the hope that his eldest son would follow him in his profession.

 Mackensen began his military service in 1869 as a volunteer with the Prussian 2nd Life Hussars Regiment (Leib-Husaren-Regiment Nr.
 2).
 During the Franco-Prussian War of 1870–1871, he was promoted to second lieutenant and won the Iron Cross Second Class for leading a charge on a reconnaissance patrol north of Orléans.
 After the war, he left the service and studied at Halle University but returned to the German Army in 1873 with his old regiment.

 He married Doris (Dorothea) von Horn, the sister of a slain comrade, in 1879.
 Her father, Karl von Horn, was the influential Oberpräsident of East Prussia.
 They had two daughters and three sons.
-He found a mentor from the War Minister Julius von Verdy du Vernois.
+He found a mentor in the War Minister Julius von Verdy du Vernois.
 In 1891, Mackensen was appointed to the General Staff in Berlin and bypassed the usual three-year preparation in the War Academy.
 His chief, Helmuth von Moltke, found him a "lovable character".

 Mackensen was recalled from the regiment to serve as an adjutant to the next chief, Alfred von Schlieffen (in office 1891–1906), whom he regarded as a great instructor on how to lead armies of millions.

 Mackensen impressed Kaiser Wilhelm II, who ordered that Mackensen be given command from 17 June 1893 of the 1st Life Hussars Regiment (Leib-Husaren-Regiment Nr.
 1) to which he became à la suite when he left its command on 27 January 1898 and so he often wore the distinctive death's head uniform thereafter.
 Mackensen was surprised by his next posting, as adjutant to Wilhelm II because he was the first commoner to hold that position.
 For the next three-and-a-half years, he shadowed the Kaiser and met the high and mighty of Germany, the rest of Europe and the Middle East.
-His sons shared gymnastics classes with the Kaiser's.
+His sons were schooled with the Kaiser's.
 Mackensen was ennobled on the Kaiser's 40th birthday, 27 January 1899, and became August von Mackensen.

-Next, he received the command of the newly-created Life Hussar Brigade (Leib-Husaren-Brigade) from 1901 to 1903, and from 1903 to 1908, he commanded the 36th Division in Danzig.
+Next, he received the command of the newly created Life Hussar Brigade (Leib-Husaren-Brigade) from 1901 to 1903, and from 1903 to 1908, he commanded the 36th Division in Danzig.

 His wife died in 1905, and two years later, he married Leonie von der Osten, who was 22 years old.
 When Schlieffen retired in 1906, Mackensen was considered as a possible successor, but the position went to Helmuth von Moltke the Younger.
 In 1908, Mackensen was given command of the XVII Army Corps, headquartered in Danzig.
 The Crown Prince was placed under his command, and the Kaiser asked Mackensen to keep an eye on the young man and to teach him to ride properly.